Marcroth0/p1-secret-bar/README.md

 4.  ### The Secret section

-    -   The Secret section lets user be a part of the second part of the story where charming Edward is fed up with his creation, seeking other ideas.
+    -   The Secret section lets user be a part of the second part of the story where charming Fabrizio is fed up with his creation, seeking other ideas.
     -   In the story four drinks are mentioned, which are also shown underneath in a display with blurred out ingredients (to play on the secrecy)
     -   (Answers User Stories 2, 3)